How Much Silver Is There In The World?

 Interestingly, silver is mined at a much higher rate than gold.
 About 8 parts of silver to 1 part of gold is mined from Earth’s crust every year.

 It’s perhaps no surprise that, with such a difference in their value, the general regard and desire for gold is much higher than it is for silver.
-In fact, much of the world’s silver is discarded into landfills each year.
+Much of the world’s silver is discarded into landfills each year.

 In part, this is because it’s often economically infeasible to recover it from many of the items in which it’s found.
 Some examples are electronics and medical supplies.
 Conversely, gold is routinely salvaged from removed dental fillings, electronic wiring, or just about anything else where it is present.